-Eggs are a key ingredient in the Military Diet.
-That’s good news because eggs are easily the cheapest source of protein available on the planet and they are so easy to prepare.
+Eggs are a key ingredient on the Military Diet which is excellent news because eggs are easily the cheapest source of protein available on the planet and they are so easy to prepare.

 So, why are eggs good for you?
 They’re a delicious source of protein and full of health boosting amino acids, vitamins, antioxidants and iron.
-Yolks have been getting a bad rap from the food industry for years due to the cholesterol content but nutritionists have always said that your body gets maximum health benefits only when the yolk is consumed too.
-That’s because the yolk has plenty of added vitamins like A, D and B as well as around 16 grams of protein.
+Yolks get a bad rap from the food industry because of the cholesterol content but nutritionists have always said that your body gets maximum health benefits when the yolk is consumed too.
+The yolk has plenty of added vitamins like A, D and B as well as around 16 grams of protein.

 Eggs are a complete food that keeps hunger pangs away, which is always helpful on the Military Diet.

 How to enjoy eggs on the Military Diet:

 Boiled: When cooked in water, hard boiled eggs contain only 5 grams of fat and a total of around 78 calories.
 They can be enjoyed with a dash of salt and pepper or spread on toast.